-Whilst most of the country is swallowed up by the massive Kalahari Desert, the northern parts are criss-crossed by a rich network of beautiful waterways which makes for fantastic contrasts of different and varied safari adventures.
+Whilst most of the country is swallowed up by the massive Kalahari Desert, the northern parts are crisscrossed by a rich network of beautiful waterways which makes for fantastic contrasts of different and varied safari adventures.
 The region is most famous for three things.
 First, its massive private concessions within safari areas where you will share your safari with very few other people.
 Secondly, a great variety of activities including, day and night game drives, walking safaris, boating and Makoro safaris.
 Finally the incredible concentration and diversity of wildlife.

 There are six main areas of interest in Botswana where safari of the highest order takes place.
-The Okavango Delta being the primary focus of every Botswana Safari with its unique myriad of habitats, wildlife and birdlife.
+The Okavango Delta is the primary focus of every Botswana Safari with its unique myriad of habitats, wildlife and birdlife.
 The Linyanti Reserve just a little north of the Okavango Delta, partly connected by the Selinda Spillway, where the larger herds of Elephant and Buffalo can be found along with extraordinary numbers of predator species and sightings.
-To the East of these Botswana Safari areas is the much lauded Chobe National Park and Savute famous for insane numbers of Elephant and excellent dry season general game viewing both on land and along the Chobe River.
+To the east of these Botswana Safari areas are the much-lauded Chobe National Park and Savute famous for insane numbers of Elephant and excellent dry season general game viewing both on land and along the Chobe River.
 Further south we have the Makgadikgadi which is made up of large expansive grassland plains and seasonal migrating herds of Zebra and Wildebeest.

 We love Botswana for its all-out dedication to conserving and protecting its natural resources.
 Nowhere else in Africa will you see wildlife on top of the agenda as it is here.
 The original driving force behind their economy – diamonds - is set to dry up around 2026.
 In light of this, the government has taken the decision to truly focus on tourism as one of their main income spinners.

 Although Botswana can be quite pricey in comparison to the rest of safari Africa you will be rewarded with access to massive wilderness areas that you will share with very few other people.
-There are ways of getting round these exceptionally high prices and many of our clients will choose to travel in the “shoulder season” in April-June and again in November.
+There are ways of getting around these exceptionally high prices and many of our clients will choose to travel in the “shoulder season” in April-June and again in November.